KaiYan289/RLpapersnote/README.md

 1) in MDP of usual interest, the reward function depends more on state than action;
 2) Being mode-seeking is more beneficial than mode-covering, especially in the low-data regime.

+* *Offline Reinforcement Learning: Tutorial, Review, and Perspectives on Open Problems* (2020)

 ### Ad-hoc teammate

 See Prof. Peter Stone's work.
 [Under construction]